“That’ll be 642.83” said the 20 something year old cashier at MaxMuscle.

-When I sat down to write this article I had a hard time because the supplements that a 30 year old guy looking to add 10lbs of muscle needs, are going to be different from the 40 year old female who wants to drop 20lbs of stubborn body fat.
+Another thing to remember is that the supplements that a 24 year old guy looking to add 10lbs of muscle needs, are going to be different from the 40 year old female who wants to drop 20lbs of stubborn body fat.

 Just like training and nutrition, there is no “one size fits all” answer that everyone can apply with amazing benefits.
 So much of it depends on your goals, current levels, abilities, available time, etc.